 - 1. Get the CSS for the structured headings.
 If you are using IE8+, Chrome, or Firefox, enter the WYMeditor.printStructuredHeadingsCSS() command in the browser console on the page of the editor using the structured headings plugin to print the CSS to the console.
-If you are using IE7, it uses different CSS than the other browsers, and you can get this CSS from its stylesheet structured\headings\ie7\user.css available in the plugin's directory. - 2.
-Either copy this CSS to an existing stylesheet or make a new stylesheet with this CSS.

-- 3. Apply the stylesheet with the CSS to all of the pages that contain documents that had heading numbering added to them in the editor. - you are using IE7. in addition to the previous steps, add the script jquery.wymeditor.structured\headings.js available in the plugin's directory to all of the pages that contain documents that had heading numbering added to them in the editor.
+If you are using IE7, it uses different CSS than the other browsers, and you can get this CSS from its stylesheet structured_headings_ie7_user.css available in the plugin's directory. - 2.
+Either copy this CSS to an existing stylesheet or make a new stylesheet with this CSS. - 3.
+Apply the stylesheet with the CSS to all of the pages that contain documents that had heading numbering added to them in the editor. - 4.
+If using IE7, addition the previous the script you are steps, jquery.wymeditor.structured_headings.js available in the plugin's directory to all of the pages that contain documents that had heading numbering added to them in the editor.
 This script provides the function numberHeadingsIE7() which detects which headings on the page were assigned numbering in WYMeditor and adds the numbering for these headings into the page.
-This function should be called in a script on document ready after the jquery.wymeditor.structured headings.js script is included on the page.
+This function should be called in a script on document ready after the jquery.wymeditor.structured_headings.js script is included on the page.
 Here is an example of what that script should look like:

 '''

-jQuery(document).ready(function() { numberHeadingsIE7(); });
+iQuery(document).ready(function() { numberHeadingsIE7(); });

 '''